TusharChugh/Vehicle-Detection-HOG/README.md

 #### 1. Overlap, scale, start-stop

 I decided to search with small windows size in around the center of the image and with larger windows size at the bottom of the image (As the cars near the camera appear to be bigger in the image).
 The scales of 1, 1,5, 2, 2.5 and 3 were seleted to make the pipeline robust for different scales of the car.
 The overlap of 0.5 was selected to make the computation faster.
 Then the images were converted to a heatmap, on which a threshold was applied to remove the noises.
-Slides windows can be seen in the image below:
+Sliding windows can be seen in the image below:

 ![alt text][image3]